vplauzon/real-time-lab/README.md

 ## Design Session

-Follow [this link](business-context.md) for the business scenario for the hands on lab.
+Look at the [business scenario and requirements](business-context.md) of the hands on lab.

-Break into teams of 3 to 8 individuals to design the solution.
+Break into teams of 3 to 8 individuals to design a target solution on Azure.

 The solution should address each of the business requirements from the previous section.
 Draw a diagram with the main components.